 Figure 19.
-Securing the Power Cable
+Securing the power cable

-1. restraining strap
+a. restraining strap

-\bigwedge CAUTION: When connecting the power cable, secure the cable with the strap.
+CAUTION: When connecting the power cable, secure the cable with the strap.

-NOTE: If the array is powered on, all the power supply LEDs remain off until the AC power cable is connected to the power supply/cooling fan module and the power switch is turned on.

-4. Turn on the power supply/cooling fan module.
+- NOTE: If the array is powered on, all the power supply LEDs remain off until the AC power cable is connected to the power supply/cooling fan module and the power switch is turned on. - 4.
+Turn on the power supply/cooling fan module.